Racial Equity Subcommittee

 - Em Daniels - Spokane Community College, Re-entry.

 - These meetings are open to the public.

 View the SRLJC Calendar for specific time and location.

 The Racial Equity Subcommittee holds evening community meetings once a quarter.
 Be sure to check the SRLJC Calendar for specific dates and locations.

 Our 1st Community Outreach meeting was held on March 1st 2018 at the Morningstar Baptist Church.
 Attendees were able to ask questions and provide feedback to the SRLJC Racial Equity subcommittee members and a representative from the H.W.
 Burns institute.
-Our next community outreach meeting will be held June 7th (location to be determined).
+We have community outreach meetings on the first Thursday of each Quarter.
+See the SLRJC Calendar.